 In the next step, step 12, you pre-stage the SRV2 computer into the Reskit.Org AD.
 This step, which creates no output at the console, creates the SRV2 computer account within the AD.
 This means a low privilege user can now add SRV2 to the domain.
+Also, note that you run this command remotely on DC1 – this is because you have not yet added the AD tools to SRV2.

 In the final step, step 13, you query the DNS service to resolve the domain name, SRV2.Reskit.Org.
 This step produces the following output: